tmramalho/tmramalho.github.io/projects.md

 permalink: /projects/
 ---

+Old projects I did when I was in school / uni.
+Just keeping these around for nostalgia's sake :)

 ## Rays
 Rays is a visual generative art application.
 The user can draw beautiful patterns by guiding the small particles attached to the cursor with springs.
 I have used it as a toy model to test new frameworks or programming languages.
 Enjoy!